Peter Chanel: Relics

-Pompallier heard of the death of Chanel on 4 November 1841 while he was at Akaroa and arranged for a French naval corvette commanded by the Comte du Bouzet, L’Allier, to accompany the mission schooner Sancta Maria and sail on 19 November for Wallis and Futuna, taking with him Philippe Viard.
+Pompallier heard of Chanel’s death on 4 November 1841,while he was at Akaroa, and arranged for a French naval corvette commanded by the Comte du Bouzet, L’Allier, to accompany the mission schooner Sancta Maria and sail on 19 November for Wallis and Futuna, taking with him Philippe Viard.
 The two vessels arrived at ʻUvea on 30 December 1841.
 The bishop sent Viard to Futuna, where he landed on 18 January 1842.
-A chief named Maligi, who had not agreed to Chanel's murder, agreed to disinter Chanel's body and brought it to the L’Allier the next day, wrapped in several local mats.
+A chief named Maligi, who had disagreed with Chanel's murder, helped exhume Chanel's body and brought it to the L’Allier the next day, wrapped in several local mats.

 The ship's doctor, M. Rault, was able to verify the identity of the remains, bearing in mind the description of the manner of Chanel's death given previously by Marie-Nizier.
 The doctor undertook to embalm the remains, so that they could be kept, wrapping them in linen and placing them in a cask.
 The schooner Sancta Maria transported the body back to Kororāreka, New Zealand, arriving on 3 May 1842.

 The relics remained in the Bay of Islands until 1849, when they were accompanied by Petitjean to Auckland, New Zealand – most likely early in April 1849.
 They left New Zealand on 15 April 1849 by the ship Maukin, and arrived in Sydney, Australia, on 4 May.
-Rocher received the container that held the bones and took it to the Procure Chapel at Gladesville in Sydney on 7 May.
+Rocher received the cask holding the bones, and took it to the Procure Chapel at Gladesville in Sydney on 7 May.
 Rocher was very careful in making the decision as to when to send the container on to England and France.
 He looked for a trustworthy captain, and a reliable person in London to receive the consignment, attend to the customs, and have it sent on to Lyon.
 Early in 1850, Bernin, pro-vicar for Bishop Douarre, vicar-apostolic of New Caledonia, had to leave for France.
 He left Sydney for London on the Waterloo on 1 February 1850, taking Chanel's remains with him.
 On 1 June 1850, the remains arrived at the motherhouse of the Society of Mary in Lyon.
-The relics were returned to Futuna in 1977.
-The skull was returned to Futuna in 1985.
+The relics were returned to Futuna in 1977, with Chanel’s skull returned to the island in 1985.

 Conversions in Futuna

-Pompallier sent Catherin Servant, François Roulleaux-Dubignon and Marie Nizier to return to the island and they arrived on 9 June 1842.
+Pompallier sent Catherin Servant, François Roulleaux-Dubignon and Marie Nizier to return to the island, and they arrived on 9 June 1842.
 Eventually, most islanders converted to Catholicism.
-Musumusu himself converted and, as he lay dying, expressed the desire that he be buried outside the church at Poi so that those who came to revere Chanel would walk over his grave to reach it.
+Musumusu himself converted, and as he lay dying, expressed the desire to be buried outside the church at Poi so those who came to revere Chanel would walk over his grave to reach it.

-As a form of penitence, a special action song and dance known as the eke, was created by the people of Futuna shortly after Chanel's death.
-The dance is still performed in Tonga.
+The tabloid The Catholic Weekly has claimed that a Tongan dance, the Eke, originated as penitential ritual for Chanel's death.